Past President: Kathy Maciel

 CEC is the premier organization working to improve education and transition for students with exceptional needs.
 My membership provides me with trusted resources that assist me in providing research-based programs and supports to my students.
 Being part of an organization that is advocating on behalf of children with exceptionalities is important to me.
 The Smart Briefs I receive as a member draw my attention to public policy impacting students with exceptional needs.
 It’s exciting to be part of such a strong organization that has a long history of success in impacting services for our exceptional learners.

-Vice-President: Debbie Samples
+President Elect: Debbie Samples

 Special Education Teacher, Graves County Schools